 Are you living off-campus in an apartment, at home, or commuting from a surrounding town?
 If so, then you are what Chowan identifies as a commuter student.
-Often, commute students have needs and concerns that may be different from those of a student living in a campus residence hall.
+Often, commuter students have needs and concerns that may be different from those of a student living in a campus residence hall.
 Here is some information just for you!

 - Campus Mail: Commuting students may pick up campus mail in Service Enterprise. - Meal Plan: Dining Services offer unique, money saving meal plans tailored to the needs of off-campus students.
 Please contact the Dining Service Manager at ext.
 1231 for additional information. - Parking: The University provides ample parking spaces for the commuting student.
 You may park in any lot designated for commuter parking.
 All vehicles on campus must be registered. - Vehicle Registration: All motor vehicles operated by Chowan University students must be registered with Public Safety.
-Vehicle registration decals are available at Public Safety.
+Vehicle registration decals are available at Public Safety. - Residence Halls: Commuters are welcome to visit during visitation hours but are not permitted to stay overnight.